 In 2000, she received a Masters of Public Health Degree from the Harvard School of Public Health.
 She was elected Class Marshal by her classmates and was selected by the University to deliver the Graduate Oration at Commencement.

-for a multi-national company.
+Dr. Carrington was a practicing physician in Nigeria and worked for a time at the University College Hospital, Ibadan and as the medical advisor for a multi-national company.
 She subsequently set up her own company, Health and Medical Services (HMS), which provided industrial firms, diplomatic missions and others with advisory services on preventive health care.
 She was, simultaneously, the CEO of a commercial company she founded, which provided consulting and promotional services to multinational companies and foreign non-profit entities.